Catégorie

 Vous avez une oeuvre similaire à vendre ?

-After a few years in Paris, where he met the important Italian-Parigian artists of the 1920s and 30s, Pirandello returned to Rome in 1931 and was welcomed into the Roman School, distinguishing himself by his originality and solitary research.
+After a few years in Paris, Pirandello returned to Rome in 1931 and was welcomed into the Roman School, distinguishing himself by his originality and solitary research.
 His approach was oriented towards a realism of daily life.

 Pirandello exhibited widely.
-This painting was presented at the Rome Quadriennale and the Galleria Odyssia in 1954 and at the Kanagawa art museum in Japan in 1955.
+This painting on cardboard was presented at the Rome Quadriennale in 1954 and at the Kanagawa museum of modern art in Japan in 1955.